+Formal assessment tasks in Term 2

+Task 5 Task 6 Task Task 7

+Oral: Literature: Mid-year examinations:

-Task 5 Task 6 Task 7 Oral: Prepared speech Literature: Contextual questions Mid-year examinations: Paper 1 - Language in context and literature Paper 2 - Writing OR Written test
+Prepared speech Contextual questions Paper 1 - Language in context and

+literature

+Paper 2 - Writing

+Written test

-\Trial examinations: In Grade 12 one of the tasks in Term 2 and/or Term 3 must be an internal examination.
+^{}Trial examinations: In Grade 12 one of the tasks in Term 2 and/or Term 3 must be an internal examination.
 In instances where only one of the two internal examinations is written in Grade 12, the other examination should be replaced by a test at the end of the term (Tasks 7 and 10).

-GRADE 12 TE RM 3 Weeks Listening & Speaking 2 hour Reading & Viewing 3 hours Writing & Presenting 2 hours Language structures and conventions 1 hour (integrated and explicit) 21 and 22 Prepared reading aloud with purpose: Reading aloud with focus on fluency, pronunciation and tone e.g. Formal letter written by self / peers or others Extended independent reading / viewing: Reading for appreciation: Read examples of formal letters Literary text: Reading of literary text for appreciation and comprehension Longer transactional text: Write a formal letter of request/ application/ complaint / sympathy/ invitation / thanks / congratulations Focus on: Process writing Planning, drafting, revising, editing, proof- reading and presenting Text structure and language features (see 3.3) Revision of language structures and conventions Critical language awareness Correlation of subject and object to verb and adjectives in sentence structures Concord Word order Vocabulary in context 23 and 24 Listening for interaction: Listen and present e.g. short messages/ instructions / announcements Informal speaking: Conversation, e.g. the old and new ways of communication Reading for comprehension: Vocabulary development and language use Literary text: Reading of literary text for appreciation and comprehension Shorter transactional text: Revise the features of writing a short message e.g. e-mail / fridge note / message on answering machine OR instructions on chosen topics Focus on: Process writing Planning, drafting, revising, editing, proof- reading and presenting Text structure and language features (see 3.3) Revision of language structures and conventions Critical language awareness Reinforce the imperative Language structure: topic sentence and supporting details Verb tenses Concord Vocabulary in context 25 and 26 Prepared reading aloud with purpose: E.g. a selected text Conversation Reading for comprehension: Vocabulary development and language use Literary text: Reading of literary text for appreciation and comprehension Descriptive / narrative essay: For example: The one experience that changed my life Focus on: Process writing Planning, drafting, revising, editing, proof- reading and presenting Text structure and language features (see 3.3) Language structures and conventions Remedial grammar from learners' writing Vocabulary in context
+GRADE 12 TERM 3 Weeks Listening & Speaking 2 hour Reading & Viewing 3 hours Writing & Presenting 2 hours Language structures and conventions 1 hour (integrated and explicit) 21 and 22 Prepared reading aloud with purpose: Reading aloud with focus on fluency, pronunciation and tone e.g. Formal letter written by self / peers or others Extended independent reading / viewing: Reading for appreciation: Read examples of formal letters Literary text: Reading of literary text for appreciation and comprehension Longer transactional text: Write a formal letter of request/ application/ complaint / sympathy/ invitation / thanks / congratulations Focus on: Process writing Planning, drafting, revising, editing, proof- reading and presenting Text structure and language features (see 3.3) Revision of language structures and conventions Critical language awareness Correlation of subject and object to verb and adjectives in sentence structures Concord Word order Vocabulary in context 23 and 24 Listening for interaction: Listen and present e.g. short messages/ instructions / announcements Informal speaking: Conversation, e.g. the old and new ways of communication Reading for comprehension: Vocabulary development and language use Literary text: Reading of literary text for appreciation and comprehension Shorter transactional text: Revise the features of writing a short message e.g. e-mail / fridge note / message on answering machine OR instructions on chosen topics Focus on: Process writing Planning, drafting, revising, editing, proof-reading and presenting Text structure and language features (see 3.3) Revision of language structures and conventions Critical language awareness Reinforce the imperative Language structure: topic sentence and supporting details Verb tenses Concord Vocabulary in context